Contrast-Security-OSS/workshop/presentation/reveal-hugo/content/m03-instrumenting-java-app/index.md

 - Server Tags
 - Metadata

 It is convenient to tag your application and server with keyboards to help you better sort and find your applications.
-For example, you may tag an application by language (java), sprint (s20-1), or other values that match how your software is organized.
+For example, you may
+- tag an application by language `java`, sprint `s20-1`

-Similarly, you can tag your server with details to identify the provider (aws, azure), os (linux), or details specific to its stack.
+- tag a server with the provider (aws, azure), OS (linux, Windows)
+- other details important for your team

 The next pages show examples based on the details above.